itxchy/blog.matttrifilo.com/_posts/2016-02-16-first-blog-post.md

 <iframe src="//giphy.com/embed/kpQjhiuMqGJHi" width="480" height="269" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 I thought I'd christen this shiny new blog with a reflection of how I got to this point.
-This post will be a long one, but this will be a good chance to reflect on the past few years that have been a roller coaster to say the least.
+This post will be long (okay, it's a novel), but this will be a good chance for me to reflect on the past few years that have been a roller coaster to say the least.

 Changing careers full stop can be a terrifying undertaking, but it can be the most liberating thing you can do with your life when the path you're on turns into a canyon getting deeper and narrower all the time.

-If something isn't working, let it go.
+If something isn't working, just let it go.

-The costs of drawing it out, plus the lost returns of what's waiting for you on the other side, far outweigh the costs of leaving the sinking ship behind.
+The many costs of drawing out a career that is hollow and unfulfilling, plus the lost returns of what's waiting for you on the other side, far outweigh the costs of leaving the sinking ship behind.
 There's a massive, vibrant, fragile world out there waiting to be explored and helped, and it's happy to have you.

-The sunk costs of all the time, money, training, and experience that go into a skilled occupation you're leaving behind can be difficult to ignore.
-Ego and insecurity pressure you into just going with the flow and grinding away at something that's unfulfilling and draining until a better oppurtunity falls into your lap, but that's not how life works.
+The sunk costs of all the time, money, training, and experience that go into a skilled occupation you're leaving behind are hard to just brush off.
+Ego and insecurity pressure you into just going with the flow and grinding away at tasks that are existentially pointless and draining until a better oppurtunity falls into your lap, but that's not how life works.
 You'll more likely find yourself allowing external influences to shape how you live your life and spend your time until you don't even know what your doing or why anymore.
-That's the opposite of freedom.
+That is the opposite of freedom.

 If you don't take command of your life and your time, someone else will.

-Many people spend most of their lives taking the easy, comfortable opportunities just because they're right there in front of them--not because those opportunities are what they actually want or what's best for them.
+Too many people spend most of their lives taking the easy, comfortable opportunities just because they're right there in front of them--not because those opportunities are what they actually want or what's best for them.
 Boredom is the death of creativity.

 How do you shape your life into what you want it to be?
 How do you start?
 It's actually pretty simple.

 Just start.
 Today.
 Right now.

-If you put it off until tomorrow, those tomorrows might add up to years before you know what happened.
+If you put it off until tomorrow, those tomorrows have a way of adding up to years before you know what happened.

+I've been there.

 <iframe src="//giphy.com/embed/r6hxRPegvFzfG" width="480" height="272" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-It took me a long time summon the courage to leave behind a career I'd been working towards since high school, but it's in favor of something much bigger and far more exciting than I ever realized.
+It took me a long time summon the courage to leave behind a career I'd been working towards since high school, but it's been in favor of something much larger and far more exciting than I ever imagined.
 The technology sector has been going through a renaissance period that's still heating up.
-As new technologies continue to be developed and released at a quickening pace, nearly unimaginable new products and apps will not only be possible, but eventually the norm.
+We've only seen the beginning.
+As new technologies continue to be developed and released at a quickening pace, nearly unimaginable new products and apps will not only be possible, but eventually be the norm.

-[Web Assembly](https://medium.com/javascript-scene/what-is-webassembly-the-dawn-of-a-new-era-61256ec5a8f6#.dwuol2ky4) alone is going to rock the foundations of every web browser in the coming years.
-It will give JavaScript the shot of adrenaline it's been missing by allowing developers to access low-level operations (threads!, parallel processing pipelines!, hype!) by importing performance-critical Web Assembly code the same way you'd import a normal JavaScript module.
-Web Assembly will also offer a compile target for many other languages, allowing them to finally run on the web platform.
+[Web Assembly](https://medium.com/javascript-scene/what-is-webassembly-the-dawn-of-a-new-era-61256ec5a8f6#.dwuol2ky4) alone is poised to rock the foundations of every web browser in the just a few years.
+It will give JavaScript the shot of adrenaline it's been missing by allowing developers to access low-level operations (threads!, parallel processing pipelines!, hype!) by allowing developers to import performance-critical code as Web Assembly modules the same way they'd import a normal JavaScript module.
+Web Assembly will also offer a compile target for many other languages, allowing them to finally run on the web platform at the binary level.
 Mozilla has already built a working toolchain called [Binaryen](https://hacks.mozilla.org/2015/12/compiling-to-webassembly-its-happening/) for compiling C and C++ to Web Assembly, just don't expect it to work in your browser anytime soon.
 Using JavaScript, we'll probably have to use a different language to get down and dirty with low-level primitives before compiling to Web Assembly that could be imported into a JavaScript program.
 We'll see what happens as the standard matures.
 Who knows?
-A new JavaScript flavored language may emerge specifically for web developers writing semantic low-level operations optimized for Web Assembly compilation, which could then be imported into a normal ES2015(ES2016?!) program.
-I'm still trying to wrap my head around how all this will work, but we'll soon be able to run much more powerful software in the browser than I ever thought possible.
+A new JavaScript flavored language similar to CoffeeScript or Elm may emerge specifically for web developers writing semantic low-level operations optimized for Web Assembly compilation, which could then be imported into a normal ES2015(ES2016?!) program.
+I'm still trying to wrap my head around how all this will work, but we'll soon be able to run much more powerful software in the browser than ever before.

 On the VR front, the Oculus Rift hasn't even hit the market yet for consumers, but it's already been [helping to treat solders with PTSD](http://www.theverge.com/2013/4/22/4251926/oculus-rift-virtual-reality-therapy-mental-health).